voostindie/vincents-productivity-suite-for-alfred/README.md

 This sets up a single *area of responsibility* with the Bear, OmniFocus, Contacts, Mail, Alfred plugins enabled.
 These plugins all have default configurations, which is why you don't see anything here.

-Once the configuration file exists, use `vps area focus` command in the Terminal, or the `focus` keyword (or ⌃⌥⌘-F) in Alfred to focus on a specific area.
+Once the configuration file exists, use `vps area focus` command in the Terminal, or the `focus` keyword (or ⌃⌥⌘-A) in Alfred to focus on a specific area.

 ## How to configure, in detail